-He’d place it in the middle of the water, put up palm fronds as shades and my aunts would bring in all sorts of dishes for lunch.
+I remember my grandfather bringing our papag or wooden bed at the stream at the back of our house in Cabanatuan City during Holy Week.
+He’d place it in the middle of the water, put up palm fronds as shades, and my aunts would bring in all sorts of dishes for lunch.
 We’d eat, swim, and eat again right in the middle of the stream.
-It was an annual thing back then, but as more summers passed, the tradition somehow faded until it was totally forgotten.
+It was an annual thing back then; but as summers passed, the tradition somehow faded until it was totally forgotten.

-Yesterday, we got a chance to somehow relive that tradition as the whole clan rode for an hour and a half to the neighboring municipality of Gabaldon, east of Nueva Ecija.
-The original plan was to visit the Stone 8 resort in the area, but due to the massive influx of vacationers, we had to settle for the Dupinga River instead.
+Yesterday, we got a chance to somehow relive that tradition as the whole clan rode for an hour and a half to the neighboring municipality of Gabaldon, a town east of Nueva Ecija.
+The original plan was to visit the Stone 8 resort in the area, but due to the massive influx of vacationeers, we had to settle for the Dupinga River instead.

-Tourism in Dupinga River started out in 2004 as the Dumagats living in the area started building makeshift huts along the river right after the province was hit by four massive typhoons.
-People eventually found out the area through word of mouth until it became a favorite spot for Novo Ecijanos.
+Tourism in Dupinga River started at around 2004 as the Dumagats living in the area started building makeshift huts along the river, a reaction to four massive typhoons hitting the province one after another.
+People eventually found out about the place through word of mouth, until it became a favorite spot for Novo Ecijanos.

-I do not doubt the popularity of Dupinga River.
-As soon as I alighted from our ride, I saw the multitudes already crowding the green waters of the river.
-The huts were filled to brimming, the inevitable annoying videoke music blaring and barbeque smokes rising to the cobalt blue sky.
+I don’t doubt the popularity of Dupinga River.
+As soon as we alighted from our ride, I saw the multitudes already crowding the green waters of the river.
+The huts were filled to brimming, the inevitable annoying videoke music blaring and barbeque smoke rising to the blue sky above.

-I really cannot blame these people though, with the season’s scorching weather; Dupinga’s ice cold water is really irresistible.
+But I really don’t blame these people though; with the season’s scorching weather, its ice cold water is really irresistible.

-The place is very picturesque with verdant green mountains surrounding both sides of the river.
-The chilly waters come straight from the mountains of Sierra Madre which sandwiches the spot.
-The river bottom is gravelly on the shallower parts, but it gets finer as the water gets deeper.
-Interesting rock formations become diving boards for daredevils, hurling themselves into the deeper parts of the water.
+Dupinga River is very picturesque, with verdant green mountains flanking both sides of its banks.
+Its water comes straight from the mountains of the Sierra Madre which sandwiches the area.
+The river bottom is gravelly on the shallower parts, but gets finer as it gets deeper.
+Interesting rock formations become diving boards for daredevils, hurling themselves into the deeper parts of the river.

 Brgy.
 Dupinga, Gabaldon, Nueva Ecija